britneydang/HandsonProject_MasteringSSIS/README.md

 ![image](https://user-images.githubusercontent.com/110323703/217608405-6b31fa2b-2e6d-472f-a46d-f7a880b32238.png)
 ![image](https://user-images.githubusercontent.com/110323703/217611549-5b71e93c-5fbf-4c5d-849a-43ab2a7d7982.png)
 ![image](https://user-images.githubusercontent.com/110323703/217612562-52adc2a9-1e33-4037-bc12-68c29aa4e834.png)
-- Fuzzy Lookup Transformation: What if the lookup column is not an integer but it's an alphabetical data.
+- Fuzzy Lookup: What if the lookup column is not an integer but it's an alphabetical data.
 An example of Fuzzy: Standard is "Customer Service Representative" and Look up column is "Cust Service Rep." or "Cutsomer Serviec Representative".
 Human error typo even though they are all the same but normal lookup will not matched.
 In this case, Fuzzy Lookup will be used.
 Flat file that contain manual typing is my source, lookup, fuzzy lookup, DB Destination.
 Lookup will be able to match things when spelling is perfect; when spelling is not perfect, lookup will put the no match output to the Fuzzy Lookup.
 And then use Union All to add the Lookup and Fuzzy Lookup before sending to the Destination.
 In the Lookup Editor, select Redirect rows to no match output -> column: connect the common field in the flat file to the Lookup table -> connect Lookup to Union All with Match output and No Match with Fuzzy Lookup.
 In Fuzzy Editor, need to specify the threshold and the token delimiter (look at the flat file, see that some typo like "." represent a continuity or space) -> Output of Fuzzy Lookup is to Union All

 ![image](https://user-images.githubusercontent.com/110323703/217622872-0269a9bb-9511-47f6-99de-2306c35037d3.png)
 ![image](https://user-images.githubusercontent.com/110323703/217623689-a9838029-237a-4ba3-9bc9-74758c923893.png)